lsst/dp1_lsst_io/docs/products/images/deep_coadd.rst

 Description
 ===========

-A DP1 visit image must have a PSF FWHM < 1.7 arcseconds to be selected as an input image.
+A DP1 visit image must have a PSF FWHM < 1.7 arcseconds to be selected as an input image to the coadd.
 A mean stacking algorithm, weighted by inverse variance, combines selected exposures.

 Each individual deep coadd image covers a single patch of the sky: